What is a Botnet?

 It can be hard to make a complaint about some forms of intrusion, as identifying the source is often problematic.

-If the intrusion it doesn't meet one of those criteria it becomes much harder for the law to handle locally reported cases.
+If the intrusion doesn't meet one of those criteria it becomes difficult for the law to handle locally reported cases.
 This is one of the reasons why so few cyber criminals are caught.

-Spam and phishing are another thing entirely.
-Spam can be reported to the host of the offending email or to your spam filter vendor, so they can update the filter to block that for others.
-There is also the ability to report the SPAM to the Australian Government at http://www.acma.gov.au.
+Spam and phishing are another thing.
+Spam can be reported to the host of the offending email or to your spam filter vendor, so they can update the filter to block it for others.
+You can also report spam to the Australian Government at http://www.acma.gov.au.

-If you ever receive a suspicious and unsolicited email asking for your Internode credentials please forward it to Internode at [email protected].
-This will allow us to either track down and stop the sender, and/or block the emails from being able to reach any other Internode customer.
+If you receive an unsolicited email asking for your Internode credentials please forward it to Internode at [email protected].
+This will allow us to either track down and stop the sender, and/or prevent the emails reaching other Internode customers.